Adult Intensive Care Unit (4 Central Wing)

 Our goal is to maintain patient privacy and provide a calm and healing environment.
 Please always use the intercom before entering the unit.
 We appreciate your understanding.

-No more than four visitors are allowed at the bedside at any time.
-We may need to further limit the number of bedside visitors, depending on the patient's condition and privacy needs.
+No more than two visitors are allowed at the bedside at any time.
+We may need to further limit the number of bedside visitors, depending on the bedside procedure being performed, the patient’s condition and/or privacy needs.

-Be aware that we cannot accommodate requests to change the timing of tests or procedures because they are determined and scheduled by each patient's medical needs.
+Be aware that we cannot accommodate requests to change the timing of tests or procedures because they are determined and scheduled according to each patient’s medical needs.

 Artificial flowers, cards, non-latex balloons and personal photos are always welcome.
-To control infection, fresh flowers and plants are not allowed in our ICU.
+To control infections, fresh flowers and plants are only allowed for certain patients whose immune systems are functioning normally.
+Please check with your nurse first.

 You may use your cell phone inside the patient’s room or outside the unit.
 Please do not use cell phones in the unit hallways.
 Cameras and cell phone photography are not allowed in our ICU.

-Convenient valet parking is available almost 24 hours on weekdays at our main entrance, 1250 16th Street and on weekdays at our 1225 15th Street entrance.
-Discounted rates available for extended periods.
+Convenient valet parking is available almost 24 hours on weekdays at our main entrance, 1250 16th Street.
+Discounted parking rates are available for extended periods.
 Ask our parking or security staff for details.

 Patient privacy is very important to us.
 When visiting the ICU, you must remain in the patient’s room or in the ICU waiting room at all times.